wso2/docs-open-banking/en/docs/get-started/try-out-flow.md

 }
 ```

-2. The Bank sends the request to the customer stating the accounts and information that the API
+2. The bank sends the request to the customer stating the accounts and information that the API
 consumer wishes to access.
 This request is in the format of a URL as follows:
 ```